 Sequence retrieval, alignment and model selection for phylogenetic analysis

 The processed Glycine max Phytochrome A4 (GmPhyA4) nucleotide sequence was used as a query in BLASTn (https://blast.ncbi.nlm.nih.gov/Blast.cgi) to identify homologous sequences in the NCBI nucleotide database.
 Homologous sequences from species within the Fabaceae family were retrieved.
 Multiple sequence alignment of 17 Fabaceae PhyA4 species, along with Arabidopsis thaliana, was performed using the CLUSTAL W algorithm in MEGA 11 (Molecular Evolutionary Genetics Analysis).
 The optimal substitution model was determined using the "Find Best DNA/Protein Models" function in MEGA 11.
-Nucleotide substitutions were analyzed using sequences with complete deletion of gaps or missing data.
+Nucleotide substitutions were analysed using sequences with complete deletion of gaps or missing data.

 Table 1: Nucleotide substitution model of PhyA4